jrrio/mousefollow/README.md

 The idea of debouncing the scroll event came from:
 https://www.html5rocks.com/en/tutorials/speed/animations/

-I've used vanilla JavaScript (ES6) and CSS which will run in all major browsers as of mid-2017.
+I've used vanilla JavaScript (ES6) and CSS custom properties which will run in all major browsers as of mid-2017.

 ## Example
 An example was published on Codepen: